The five best activities to experience on a Brisbane to Townsville road trip

 Hervey Bay - Fraser Island

-Hervey Bay sits on the Fraser Coast, roughly three hours north of Brisbane, drawing tourists with its mild climate, the island's beaches, and incredible whale-watching tours.
-Hervey bay also happens to be the gateway to the unmissable Fraser Island.
+Hervey Bay sits on the Fraser Coast, roughly three hours north of Brisbane.
+Hervey Bay is the best place to spot the majestic humpback whales and is the gateway to the unmissable Fraser Island.

 • Ferries to the island leave every 20 minutes south of Hervey Bay and take approximately 30 minutes.
-If you have the time, you can spend a few nights on the island by booking accommodation or camping.
+If you have the time, you can spend a few nights on the island by booking accommodation at a caravan park or pitching a tent.

 The Glass House mountains at sunset.